 - a.
 We are a small school with a family-like atmosphere.
-Our staff have connections with students and families in all grade levels - We offer Spanish in all grades and embrace the idea of multilingualism as a crucial component of our IB programming - c.
-We offer a variety of clubs for students, including robotics, soccer, and drama - d.
-We are the only IB elementary school in the Salem-Keizer district - e.
-We embrace the concepts of student agency, taking action, our school's values, and IB's mission to embrace diversity and perspective as a mechanism to create a better and more peaceful planet - f.
-Our curriculum flows across thematic units rather than be isolated to specific subjects and activities - g.
-Our teachers flex learning to ideas and lessons students wish to learn more about h.
+Our staff have connections with students and families in all grade levels. - b.
+We offer Spanish in all grades and embrace the idea of multilingualism as a crucial component of our IB programming. - c.
+We offer a variety of clubs for students, including robotics, soccer, and drama. - d.
+We are the only IB elementary school in the Salem-Keizer district and the only middle school to offer the MYP to grades 6th-8th. - e.
+We embrace the concepts of student agency, taking action, our school's values, and IB's mission to embrace diversity and perspective as a mechanism to create a better and more peaceful planet. - f.
+Our teachers flex learning to ideas and lessons students wish to learn more about. - g.
 Our classes do not shy away from controversial, political, or polarizing topics.
-Instead, we embrace the diverse perspectives and seek to understand each other with empathy
+Instead, we embrace diverse perspectives and seek to understand each other with empathy.